-Eight miles east and you are across Offa's Dyke into England, with its pretty Black and White villages, and market towns.
+Eight miles east beyond Knighton and you are across Offa's Dyke into England, with its pretty Black and White villages, and market towns.
 Head west towards the Cambrian Mountains, and the most spectacular scenery.
 The Brecon Beacons are not far away.
 Everywhere is walking country, and castles, country pubs and picturesque market towns await you either side of the Wales/England Border.

 Many of the market towns on the Welsh/English border are picturesque and full of interest.
 Places such as Ludlow (29 miles) and Leominster (26 miles) were developed on the wealth of the Medieval wool trade.
 Hay-on-Wye (30 miles), famed for its annual book festival, and its many second-hand book shops is about 40 minutes away.

 A traditional Border Country market town, Knighton, which straddles the English/Welsh border, is certainly worth a visit.
 A busy livestock market, as well as a Community Market, with plenty of local produce, independent shops and some great coffee shops are amongst its attractions.
-If you haven't been to a livestock auction, Knighton's is well worth a visit.
+If you haven't been to a livestock auction.
+Knighton's is well worth a visit.
 There are auctions every Thursday (Finished Lambs and Cull Ewes) and the first and third Friday in every month – Store Cattle and Store Sheep.

 The town developed from the mid-19th century as a fashionable spa around its mineral springs, which can still be taken today.
 This was boosted by the arrival of the railway in 1862, which gave visitors an easy way to access the town.
 The railway also remains, and the Heart of Wales line connects Swansea with Shrewsbury, and is one of the country's most scenic routes.
 One station, Dolau, lies just over 2 miles from Drovers Retreat.

-The one-time capital of the old county of Radnorshire, Presteigne is an attractive Border town, with plenty of activity.
+One-time capital of the old county of Radnorshire, Presteigne is an attractive Border town, with plenty of activity.